amanaknows/love/README.md

 Heart Dao can propose to mint new tokens to fund initiatives if they wish to do so.

 Heart Dao contract address 0x90906819dD3adC6C541f2423c5680dd3fCcdc391

+Head To UNISWAP and you can buy love, just input the token address <3